corda/corda-docs-portal/content/en/docs/corda-os/4.8/tutorial-basic-cordapp-state.md

 @BelongsToContract(AppleStampContract.class)
 ```

+{{< note >}}
+Adding this annotation will trigger an error in IntelliJ because you haven't created the `AppleStampContract` yet.
+Ignore this error for now - you will add the contract class in the [Write the contract](XXX) tutorial.
+{{< /note >}}

-When naming states, it's best practice to match your contract and state names.
+When naming your CorDapp files, it's best practice to match your contract and state names.
 In this case the state is called `AppleStamp`, so the contract is called `AppleStampContract`.
 Follow this naming convention when you write an original CorDapp to avoid confusion.

 {{< note >}}
 You've probably noticed that the state template includes imports at the top of the file.
 Don't worry, we'll get back to these in a little while.
 {{< /note >}}

-### Implement the contract state
+### Implement the state

 The next line of code you add defines the type of [`ContractState`](api-states.html#contractstate) you implement with the `AppleStamp` class.
 Add this line to ensure that Corda recognizes the `AppleStamp` as a state.